Matador Ranch & Cattle Field Day

 John Maddux, Maddux Cattle Company & Wyatt Donald, Cayuse Livestock

-Get a real-time snapshot of the cattle and beef markets in 2026, including trends shaping prices, supply, livestock depreciation, and inventory values.
+Get a real-time snapshot of the cattle and beef markets in 2026 with insights from John Maddux and Wyatt Donald.
+This conversation will cover key trends shaping prices, supply, and what producers should be watching in the year ahead.
+Hear personal perspectives on livestock depreciation and inventory values.

 Lunch